 Top of the page

-Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) (say "my-AL-jik en-seh-fuh-loh-my-uh-LY-tus") is a disease that makes you feel so ill that you can't do your normal daily activities.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a disease that causes you to feel so ill that you can't do your normal activities.
 Sleeping problems occur along with extreme fatigue that doesn't get better with rest.
 Any kind of activity often makes your symptoms worse.
-This is called post-exertional malaise.
 You may have other symptoms like problems with thinking.
-Another name for this condition is systemic exertion intolerance disease (SEID).

 Doctors don't know what causes ME/CFS.
-It seems to follow after a flu-like illness like Epstein-Barr Virus (EBV).
+It seems to follow after a flu-like illness.
 High stress may also lead to ME/CFS for some people.
 And changes in a person's immune system may also play a role.
 It's likely that a number of factors or triggers come together to cause ME/CFS.

 Symptoms can vary with ME/CFS.
 If you have ME/CFS: